troystribling/BlueCap/README.md

 }
 ```

-Here the [characteristicsDiscoveredFuture](#central_characteristicdiscovery) previously defined is flatmapped to startNotifying() -> Future<Characteristic> to ensure that characteristic has been discovered before subscribing to updates.
+Here the [characteristicsDiscoveredFuture](#central_characteristicdiscovery) previously defined is flatmapped to *startNotifying() -> Future&lt;Characteristic&gt;* to ensure that characteristic has been discovered before subscribing to updates.
 An error is returned if the characteristic is not found.
-Then updateCharacteristicFuture is flatmapped again to recieveNotificationUpdates(capacity:Int?) -> FutureStream<Characteristic> to ensure that the subsections is completed before receiving updates.
+Then updateCharacteristicFuture is flatmapped again to *recieveNotificationUpdates(capacity:Int?) -> FutureStream&lt;Characteristic&gt;* to ensure that the subsections is completed before receiving updates.

-For an application to unsubscribe to characteristic value updates and stop receiving updates,
+For an application to unsubscribe to Characteristic value updates and stop receiving updates,

 ```swift
 // serviceUUID and enabledUUID are define in the example above if let service = peripheral.service(serviceUUID), characteristic = service.characteristic(enabledUUID) {

 	// stop receiving updates
 	characteristic.stopNotificationUpdates()